cmoestl/heliocats/README.md

 These codes makes the HELCATS CME arrival catalog, see e.g. Möstl et al. (2017, Space Weather).
 The catalog is available in essentially the same formats as the ICMECAT, and can be used similarly to above.

-### ICME statistics (work in progress)

-use either (depending on your preference for jupyter lab, notebook or a script):

-    jupyter lab cme_statistics.ipynb

-    jupyter notebook cme_statistics.ipynb

-    python cme_statistics.py

-These codes make CME statistics to obtain results for planetary space weather studies.

-### Spacecraft positions and data (work in progress)

-    python sc_positions_insitu.py

-makes movies of spacecraft positions and in situ data, all configuration variables are set in the script.

-### Real-time data update (work in progress)

-    python data_update.py

-makes real time downloads and plots of various data sources.

 ---